-In the developing world the urban population is expected to increase by 1.4 billion, or 54 percent; and in the lower-income countries the urban population is projected to more than double from 254 million in 2010 to 539 million in 2030 (UNDESA, 2008).
+Growing urbanization.
+An ever larger share of the world population lives in cities.
+Particularly in developing countries, urbanization is growing very rapidly.
+From 2010 to 2030, the population living in urban areas in developing countries is expected to increase from about 2.6 billion to 4.0 billion in 2030; and in lower-income countries the urban population is expected to more than double from 254 million to 539 million (UNDESA, 2008).